I have long suspected that pushing suicide in some situations, would increase suicides in others.

 This suggests either that PAS does not inhibit (nor acts as an alternative to) nonassisted suicide or that it acts in this way in some individuals but is associated with an increased inclination to suicide in others.

 U.C.
-Irvine professor of psychiatry, Aaron Kheriaty, analyzes the study and suggests some reasons why legalizing assisted suicide pushes suicide generally.
-From his article:
+Irvine professor of psychiatry, Aaron Kheriaty, analyzes the study and suggests some reasons why legalizing assisted suicide pushes suicide generally (no link):

 Many PAS advocates claim that this decision is a purely private exercise of personal autonomy, but Christakis’s research suggests that behaviors like suicide, whether assisted or nonassisted, influence the behaviors of not only one’s friends but also of one’s friends’ friends’ friends.
 No man is an island.